-N*COMMON provides mental health counseling to recent immigrants, both Spanish and French-speaking.
-It is an exciting, pioneering project that provides clinical services to individuals and families who are often underserved: those who are newly arrived to the United States and are without insurance.
+N*COMMON program provides mental health counseling to recent immigrants, both Spanish and French-speaking.
+It is a program that provides clinical services to individuals and families who are often underserved: those who are newly arrived to the United States and are without insurance.
 The program also conducts groups in local schools on family separation and reunification.
-N*COMMON accepts undergraduate interns studying social work, counseling or related fields, but there are also some possibilities for graduate-level students.
+Undergraduate interns studying social work, counseling or related fields are the best fit.
 Interns gain experience working with families, individuals and groups of all ages, with a variety of therapeutic needs.
 Work can include providing case management, conducting assessments, assisting with groups, maintaining contact with clients, and assisting with materials, research, and outreach.
 There is also room to accommodate individuals’ interests.
 Interns interested in direct practice/clinical work are the best fit.
 Bilingual in Spanish or French is a MUST.

 Undergraduate or Graduate Students

-Voices VS Violence (VVV), a violence prevention and intervention program serving youth and families throughout Montgomery County, is looking for energetic interns who can work a flexible schedule (approximately 10-15 hours a week), who enjoy working in an office or with youth and who are able to work at least a summer or a semester's length of time.
+Voices VS Violence Program, a violence prevention and intervention program serving youth and families throughout Montgomery County, is looking for energetic interns who can work a flexible schedule (approximately 10-15 hours a week), who enjoy working in an office or with youth and who are able to work at least a semester's length of time.
 The internship may be extended.

 Depending on one’s interest and abilities, duties may include:

-- Providing presentations to youth and/or parents on violence prevention topics
+- Provide presentations to youth and/or parents on violence prevention topics

-- Designing and implementing group activities for elementary school aged youth
+- Design and implement group activities for elementary school aged youth

-- Co-facilitating psycho-educational groups for at-risk youth ages 12-18
+- Co-facilitate psycho educational group for at-risk youth ages 12-18

-- Providing case management services for youth involved with the juvenile justice system
+- Provide case management services for youth involved with the juvenile justice system

-- Assisting with research, data collection and analysis
+- Assist with research and data collection and analysis

-- Developing service learning curriculum to be implemented with youth ages 12-18
+- Develop service learning curriculum to be implemented with youth ages 12-18

 Graduate Students Only

-In addition to the above opportunities, MHA also partners with other nonprofits in the County to offer internship placements.
+In addition to these opportunities, MHA also partners with other nonprofits in the County for additional internship placement sites.
 Partners include:

 - Center for Adoption Support and Education (C.A.S.E)